A professional and compassionate full-service counseling center in Northern New Jersey and New York City for over 35 years | (201) 467-4173

 Michelle believes in the mind/body/spirit connection, and she has expertise in working with clients coping with anxiety, depression, chronic physical conditions and illnesses, as well as terminal illness.
 Her background provides compassion for those dealing with caregiver concerns, the aging process, or the death of a loved one, including pets.
 She believes that loss is a part of life and, though difficult and challenging, it can also be a time of growth.
 Through her bereavement work, Michelle provides clients the opportunity to discover hope and healing.
 Michelle will integrate your faith if this aspect is important to you in your healing process.

-Dara Dwojewski, LAC is a Licensed Associate Counselor who specializes in working with children, adolescents and their families.
+Dara Dwojewski, LPC, LCADC is a Licensed Professional Counselor and a Licensed Clinical Alcohol and Drug Counselor who specializes in working with children, adolescents and their families.
 After receiving her Bachelor's Degree in Psychology and Education from Bucknell University, Dara began working with adolescents struggling with behavioral, mental health, and substance abuse difficulties.
 She earned her Master's Degree in Counseling as well as a drug and alcohol counseling certification from Montclair State University.
 Dara has experience working with children of all ages coping with crisis including depression, anxiety, family problems, problems in school, social difficulties, developmental delays, and substance use.
 She also has experience working closely with the Division of Child Protection and Permanency (formerly DYFS), children in foster care, and their families.

 Dara has also worked with adults managing mental health, substance abuse, and co-occurring diagnoses.
 She has experience working with people facing a wide variety of challenges including family conflict, addiction, depression, anxiety, bipolar disorder, schizo-affective disorder, schizophrenia, and career and financial difficulties.
 Dara often draws from Cognitive Behavioral Therapy, but frequently employs a variety of techniques such as play therapy, motivational interviewing, mindfulness, and solution-focused techniques.